High-Trust Engineering Metrics

 Time Allocation Graph

-By recording how much time went into on each ticket (excluding meetings, time off, etc.), minware can compute metrics like time spent on tickets that didn’t wrap up by the end of the sprint, time on off-sprint or unticked development, and time beyond the normal expected range for a ticket given its story point estimate.
+By recording how much time went into on each ticket (excluding meetings, time off, etc.), minware can compute metrics like time spent on tickets that didn’t wrap up by the end of the sprint, time on off-sprint or unticketed development, and time beyond the normal expected range for a ticket given its story point estimate.

 These metrics track several potential team health issues.
 For example, estimate overruns are often caused by overly complex code associated with technical debt, while unticketed and off-sprint work may come from ad hoc requests or unplanned outages that interrupt the team.